Location

 25.763595

-A contemporary plaza beneath Metrorail featuring art-integrated seating, modern hardscape, and flexible space ideal for pop-ups, intimate activities, and community gatherings.
+A contemporary plaza beneath Metromover featuring a sculpture garden by local artist Typoe with art-integrated seating, modern hardscape, and flexible space ideal for pop-ups, intimate activities, and community gatherings.

 Between SW 10th and SW 11th Streets